 Welcome!
 I am a Ph.D.
 Student in the Department of Political Science at the University of Washington, where I am also a fellow with the Center for Environmental Politics, the Washington Institute for the Study of Inequality of Race, and a 2018-2020 Inuktitut FLAS fellow.

-My research focuses on Arctic environmental and geopolitics, with a current emphasis on Indigenous global politics .
+My research focuses on Arctic politics, with an emphasis on Indigenous and ethnic politics .
 My research has been published in the Cross Section Journal, Current Developments in Arctic Law, and Ecologia Politica, among other outlets, and has been funded most recently by a ICE LAW grant and Aurora Borealis prize.

 My public scholarship builds connections between my research, and the community.
 I am currently directing a project funded through Science Debate that analyzes 2020 Presidential Candidate environmental policy statements and provides write-ups of policy stances for regional news outlets.
 I also host a podcast on current Arctic events, 66 North.
 Other past and current public outreach projects can be found under the Media tab.

-Outside of teaching and scholarship, I am a nationally ranked archer and enjoy hiking in the Pacific Northwest.
-I am an education activist who works with several schools in Qurghonteppa, Tajikistan in ensuring classrooms are stocked with needed resources, and have worked with local teams to create workbooks on a variety of topics, including healthy eating, sustainable farming, and preserving indigenous flora.
+Outside of teaching and scholarship, I enjoy the outdoors and hiking in the Pacific Northwest.
+I am an education activist who works with several schools in Qurghonteppa, Tajikistan in ensuring classrooms are stocked with needed resources, and have worked with local teams to create workbooks on a variety of topics, including women’s rights, educational attainment, and preserving indigenous flora.